 Public Record Requests

-The Massachusetts Gaming Commission is required to respond to all requests for access to public records as soon as practicable and within ten days of receipt of the request.
+The Massachusetts Gaming Commission is required to respond to all requests for access to public records as soon as practicable and within ten business days of receipt of the request.
 A “public record” means all books, papers, maps, photographs, recorded tapes, financial statements, statistical tabulations, or other documentary materials or data, regardless of physical form or characteristics, made or received by any Commissioner or employee of the Commission.
 There are, however, nineteen exemptions to the Public Records Law and these exemptions can be found in G.L. c.
 4, §7(26) (a-t).

 In order to ensure the accuracy of the response, the Commission requests that public record requests be made in writing either by mail or hand delivery to:

 Massachusetts Gaming Commission